A Correlative Denoising Autoencoder to Model Social Influence for Top-N Recommender System: Experiments and Results

 \subsection{Datasets}

-To evaluate our approach with other state-of-the-arts algorithms, we utilize two real world datasets with both rating and trust data for comparison: Ciao and Epinions datasets.
-These datasets are independently crawled from two famous e-commerce website, Ciao.com and Epinions.com \cite{Tang2012a}.
-Users can rate items on these websites and build trust relation with other users to help making decision.
-The rating number is an integer range from $ 1 $ to $ 5 $.
-Small number indicate dislike while large for the opposite.
-The trust relationships are formulated in binary format, where $ 1 $ for trust and $ 0 $ for distrust.
-The statistics of these datasets are demonstrate in table \ref{tap:statistics}.
+To compare the proposed CoDAE model with state-of-the-arts methods, we use two public real-world datasets for comparison: Ciao and Epinions datasets~\cite{38}.
+These two datasets contain both rating data and trust relationships, which are crawled from two famous e-commerce websites, i.e., the Ciao.com and Epinions.com.
+On these websites, users can rate each item with an integer number which range from $ 1 $ to $ 5 $ and build trust relationship with any other users to help making decisions.
+The trust relationships in social network are formulated in binary format, where $ 1 $ for trust and $ 0 $ for unobserved relationship.
+The statistics of these two datasets are shown in Table~\ref{tab:sta}.

-To address the top-N recommendation task, we remove all ratings that less than 4 stars for all datasets and keep others with score of 1.
-This preprocessing method aims at recommender item list that users liked, and is widely used in existing works \cite{Wu2016c}.
-We then drop those users and items with less than 5 ratings \cite{Rendle2009a}.
+The top-\textit{n} recommendation task is to recommend a personalized list of items for each user to help finding what he/she wants.
+This task is widely adopted by many existing works~\cite{27}.
+Since this paper is mainly focus on the top-\textit{n} recommendation task, we remove the rating scores that less than four stars and remain the others with score of one for all datasets~\cite{27}.
+We then iteratively drop users and items with less than 5 ratings.
+The statistics of processed datasets are listed in Table \ref{tab:sta2}.

-We conduct a 5-fold cross-validation for training and testing.
-Specially, each dataset are split into 5 folds, and in each time 4 folds are used for training and the remaining one for testing.
-We conduct the experiments for 5 times to guarantee that each fold have been used for testing.
-The mean performance will be reported as the results of our experiments.